bioforensics/MicroHapulator/README.md

 # MicroHapulator

 Daniel Standage, 2018-2021
 https://github.com/bioforensics/microhapulator

-**MicroHapulator** is a package for analyzing and interpreting microhaplotype sequence data for forensic analysis.
+**MicroHapulator** is software for empirical haplotype calling, analysis, and basic forensic interpretation of microhaplotypes from Illumina sequence data.
-It provides tools for genotyping as well as deterministic and probabilistic interpretation of simple and complex samples.
-It also provides tools for constructing mock genotypes and simulating MPS sequencing of single- and multiple-contributor samples.
+Also included are tools for constructing mock genotypes and simulating Illumina sequencing of single- and multiple-contributor samples for testing and development purposes.
-MicroHapulator relies on microhap marker definitions and population allele frequencies from [MicroHapDB](https://github.com/bioforensics/microhapdb) and the MPS error models included with [InSilicoSeq](https://github.com/HadrienG/InSilicoSeq/).
+MicroHapulator can be configured for use with any published or custom panel.
+[MicroHapDB](https://github.com/bioforensics/microhapdb) can be used to prepare marker definitions, population frequencies, and reference sequences—see [the configuration documentation](google.com) for more details.

 ## Installation

-Installation with bioconda is recommended.
+Installation with the [Conda package manager](https://docs.conda.io/en/latest/) is recommended.
+Full installation instructions are available [here](google.com).

 ```
 conda install -c bioconda microhapulator
 ```

-> ***NOTE**: If you'd prefer to install with pip, see [.travis.yml](.travis.yml) and [setup.py](setup.py) for hints.*

 ## Interactive demo